What Is Negligence?

-When we evaluate your case, we will be looking for evidence that your serious personal injury was a result of another party’s unacceptable mistake.
+When we evaluate your case, we will be looking for evidence that your serious personal injury was caused as a result of another party's unacceptable mistake.

-You must proven several factors in a personal injury claim based on negligence:
+You must prove several factors in a personal injury claim based on negligence:

 - Duty: You must prove that the person who caused your injury owed you a duty of care; the prime examples are car drivers who are responsible for following traffic laws.